folarin-ogungbemi/Femtoring/README.md

 - Mentor profiles: This is the page where the user can see the individual information on each mentor.

+- Sign Up: Visitors to site can sign up as a mentor or a user seeking mentorship.

+- Login: Visitors to site can log in if they have signed up already.

+- If Mentors are logged in they can view messages on their profile.

+- If any other user views mentor profile they can see seminars & events the mentor is involved in.

+- Contact Mentor: Users can choose a mentor and contact them to arrange a meeting.

+- Users must be logged in before they can contact mentor.

 ## Features left to implement: